HomeAbout VATAMembershipSPATSGolf TournamentStudent AffairsContinuing EducationFill the HelmetJobsLinksContact

 Gridiron Heroes Spinal Cord Injury Foundation was formed in 2003 with a specific mission: To provide immediate, as well as, long term resources and support to individuals sustaining catastrophic spinal cord injury through activities associated with high school football.

-What is a Fill the Helmet Drive?
+VATA Fill the Helmet Drive

-Valley athletic trainers and student athletic trainers attend high school playoff games throughout the Rio Grande Valley (RGV) each year asking fans to "Fill the Helmet" with their donations.
-Ahtletic trainers work before the game, during the 1st and 2nd quarters, and through halftime in and around the stands to collect donations.
-Each year VATA members raise more than $6,000 with the support of the RGV high school football fans and the RGV community.
+Valley athletic trainers and their student athletic trainers attend high school playoff games throughout the Rio Grande Valley each year asking fans to "Fill the Helmet" with their donations.
+Volunteers are visible before the game, during the first half, and during halftime, in and around the stands, collecting donations.
+With the support of valley high school football fans and communities, these volunteers raise between $5000 and $6000 every year.
+Students and staff at individual schools have organized raffles, kept a donation jar in their training room, and held drives during their homecoming parades and other school events to raise extra funds for the FTH Drive.

 How Do I Donate or Get Involved?